tina-friedrich/arc-user-guide/docs/source/arc-storage-migration.rst

 There are two options for migration:

 1) You can copy the contents of your current ``$DATA`` area to the new ``/migration/$PROJECT/$USER`` storage, and once complete we will switch this to become ``$DATA``.
 Your old ``$DATA`` will then become available at ``/migration/$PROJECT/$USER`` and be read-only.

 2) We can mount the new storage as a new "empty" ``$DATA`` area and you can copy your data from ``/migration/$PROJECT/$USER`` which would allow for new data being produced in the correct place whilst old data continues to be transferred.

+[The problem here is that for option 1 - as all users would need to be fully migrated project switch, they may need to re-do the rsync - so option 2 is more preferable - AMG]

 Please contact ‘support@arc.ox.ac.uk’ if you would like your storage area switched, or discuss those options.
+[Need to mention multiple projects]

 How to transfer data